 Payment of SMP cannot start any earlier than the 11th week before your expected week of childbirth.

-SMP is paid at the rate of :-
+SMP is paid at the rate of :

-90% of average weekly pay for the first 6 weeks of maternity leave
+90% of average weekly pay for the first 6 weeks of maternity leave.

-the standard rate of SMP (which is normally increased on an annual basis) for the remaining 20 weeks of maternity leave.
-The standard rate of SMP is currently [£ ] (insert current standard rate) per week, or 90% of your average weekly earnings if this is less than [£ ] (insert current standard rate) per week
+The standard rate of SMP (which is normally increased on an annual basis) for the remaining 20 weeks of maternity leave.
+The standard rate of SMP is currently [£ ] (insert current standard rate) per week, or 90% of your average weekly earnings if this is less than [£ ] (insert current standard rate) per week.

 Employees who are not entitled to SMP may be entitled to state Maternity Allowance.
 If you do not qualify for SMP, the company will issue you with a form SMP1.
 You should then contact your local Social Security office for further information and details of your eligibility for Maternity Allowance.

-SMP is treated as earnings and is therefore subject to PAYE and national insurance deductions.]
+[SMP is treated as earnings and is therefore subject to PAYE and national insurance deductions.]

 An employee may not undertake any paid work whilst in receipt of SMP.